These blueberry cheesecake bites are easy to make with very little net carbs! A delicious fat bomb for your keto diet!

 Adding healthy fats to your diet is a MUST to stay fully healthy.

-Your brain is almost 90% fat, and the standard low fat diet would deprive your brain of what it needs to be healthy.
+Your brain is almost 90% fat.
+Thee standard low fat diet can deprive your brain of what it needs to be healthy.
 The results can be depression, anxiety, inability to focus and more.
 What constitutes a healthy fat?

 To understand healthy fats, we must first understand the different kinds of fats.